-\Word of Caution for 2020 and 2021 Standardized Metrics
+Word of Caution for 2020 and 2021 Standardized Metrics

-Users of this report should exercise caution when comparing standardized costs and benefits in 2020 and 2021 to data for prior years.
-The measures rely in part on covered wages, which experienced a large shock in 2020 due to the COVID-19 pandemic.\ While we note a clear rebound in 2021 with respect to 2020, the adaptation to COVID-19 is still ongoing.
-Covered wages and jobs both increased and re-turned to trend, but there are reasons to believe it may take time to fully understand the effects.
+Users of this report should exercise caution when comparing standardized costs and benefits in 2020 and 2021 to data from other years.
+The measures rely in part on covered wages, which experienced a large shock in 2020 due to the COVID-19 pandemic.
+While we note a clear rebound in 2022, the adaptation to COVID-19 is still ongoing.
+Covered wages and jobs both increased and returned to trend, but there are reasons to believe it may take time to fully understand the effects.

 As just one example, "long COVID" remains a concern and is of particular interest in workers' compensation because of the duration of these claims.
 A recent study has reported that - as of mid-2022 - nearly a quarter of COVID-19-related claims are related to long COVID (Choo et al., 2022).
-Only 29% of long COVID claims are closed within six months of accident date, relative to 64% of claims not related to long COVID.
+Only 29% of long COVID claims are closed within six months of accident date, relative to 64% of claims not related to long COVID.ii

-Another study, based on less recent infection data and on different states, found the prevalence of long COVID to be 7% of all COVID-19 illnesses but
+Another study, based on less recent infection data and on different states, found the prevalence of long COVID to be 7% of all COVID-19 illnesses but associated with medical claim costs nearly ten times greater than claims without long COVID (Savych, 2023).
+Prevalence rates varied by state, with New York having the highest (15%) and Kansas the lowest (2%).